 Thumb Drive Inserted.

-Thumb Drive Inserted.
+Thumb drive inserted.
 (Image: depositphotos.com)

-I downloaded a Linux image and put it on a USB thumb drive, and rebooted my machine expecting to boot Linux.
+Question: I downloaded a Linux image and put it on a USB thumb drive, and rebooted my machine expecting to boot into Linux.
 To my surprise, it just booted right back into Windows.
 What gives?
 How do I get the computer to boot up from the thumb drive?

 This is a common problem.

 Your computer’s BIOS needs to be instructed to check for a bootable USB device before it tries to load whatever is on the hard drive.
-Right now, your computer is configured to either ignore USB devices, or check the hard disk first, at boot time.
+Right now, your computer is configured to either ignore USB devices or check the hard disk first at boot time.

 The problem is that newer machines don’t have a BIOS; they have something called UEFI.
 And UEFI makes things more complex.